MetaMask/web3-dubai-mm-workshop/README.md

 `
 ```

-With all of this in place we should see our ticket types show up with minting buttons (that do not work yet) on the page if we navigate to our app on `localhost:3000`.
+With all of this in place, we should see our ticket types show up with minting buttons (that do not work yet) on the page if we navigate to our app on `localhost:3000`.

-## Adding Minting Functionality to TicketCategoryDetail Component
+## Adding Minting Functionality to TicketType Component

 With our ticket types in place, we are ready to sell out our event to ETH Atlantis.
-We need to add some additional code to our `Tickets.tsx` page which will allow us to interact with our smart contract.
-If for any reasons you have killed your `npm run local` or `npm run dev` processes in the terminal now is a time to get those running and ensure your `config.ts` file has the right contract address added.
+We need to add some additional code to our `Tickets.tsx` page, allowing us to interact with our smart contract.
+If, for any reason, you have killed your `npm run local` or `npm run dev` processes in the terminal now is a time to get those running and ensure your `config.ts` file has the correct contract address added.

-When we are done with this next section we should be able to call our contract's `mintNFT` function and get some initial feedback indicating our minting process is working in our dApp.
+When we are done with this next section, we should be able to call our contract's `mintNFT` function and get some initial feedback indicating our minting process is working in our dApp.

 In the `Tickets.tsx` page, we need to add a few more imports directly above the existing imports we have already added: